-The wealth of exceptional objects on toric (and more generally, rational) surfaces has been investigated for some time and is now quite well understood (see \cite{HiPe}).
-Recall, an object $E\in\DDD(X)$ is \emph{exceptional} if $\Hom^\bullet(E,E)=\kk$, i.e.\ it is a simple as possible from the point of view of the derived category.
-Spherical objects, on the other hand, are the second-most simple type of object in a certain sense (namely, they possess the smallest derived endomorphism rings among objects invariant under twisting with the canonical bundle).
-For our surfaces, these are much rarer than exceptional objects.
+An object $E\in\DDD(X)$ is \emph{exceptional} if $\Hom^\bullet(E,E)=\kk$, i.e.\ it is as simple as possible from the point of view of the derived category.
+Toric and, more generally, rational surfaces carry many exceptional objects --- enough to form full exceptional collections, see \cite{HP}.
+On the contrary, spherical objects are rarer on the surfaces under study because they have to be supported on configurations of $-2$-curves.
 Therefore, it seems natural to wonder whether spherical objects can be expressed via exceptional ones.